-Studies in experimental diabetes models demonstrate the efficacy of citrus flavonoids to improve glucose tolerance, increase insulin secretion and sensitivity, decrease insulin resistance, reduce hepatic glucose production and intestinal glucose absorption, enhance peripheral glucose uptake, suppress inflammation, and modulate activity of enzymes and transporters involved in glucose and lipid metabolism (11).
-The flavonoids with strong antidiabetic activities are hesperidin, naringin and nobiletin (5)
+Studies in experimental diabetes models demonstrate the efficacy of citrus flavonoids to improve glucose tolerance, increase insulin secretion and sensitivity, decrease insulin resistance, reduce hepatic glucose production and intestinal glucose absorption, enhance peripheral glucose uptake, suppress inflammation, and modulate the activity of enzymes and transporters involved in glucose and lipid metabolism (11).
+The flavonoids with strong antidiabetic activities are hesperidin, naringin, and nobiletin (5)

-Consuming lemon or lemon juice along with bread or other starchy foods has been proven to reduce the glycemic response impact through premature inhibition of α-amylase enzyme in the saliva that breaks down carbohydrates (12).
+Consuming lemon or lemon juice along with bread or other starchy foods has been proven to reduce the impact of glycemic response through premature inhibition of the α-amylase enzyme in the saliva that breaks down carbohydrates (12).

 A study has also shown that 1000mg of vitamin C consumption a day leads to decreased levels of blood sugar, total cholesterol, triglycerides, low and high-density lipoproteins, as well as serum insulin (13).

 Citrus flavonoids modulate different signaling pathways involved in adiposity and fat cell differentiation and hence could be of significant value for the development of antiobesity agents (11).

-Polyphenols found in citrus fruits can assist obesity management, since they cause a reduction in fat cell differentiation, lipid content in the cell and programmed death of fat cells.
+Polyphenols found in citrus fruits can assist obesity management since they cause a reduction in fat cell differentiation, lipid content in the cell, and programmed death of fat cells.
 They can also potentially alleviate complications present in obesity by reducing cytokines, which are responsible for inflammatory processes (14).

-Diabetic nephropathy is a serious complication due to diabetes mellitus type 2, that leads to end-stage renal disease.
-A study has concluded that red orange and lemon extract has the ability to prevent this complication, owing to strong antioxidant qualities of anthocyanins (15).
+Diabetic nephropathy is a severe complication due to diabetes mellitus type 2, which leads to end-stage renal disease.
+A study has concluded that red orange and lemon extract has the ability to prevent this complication, owing to the strong antioxidant qualities of anthocyanins (15).

-The phytochemicals within citrus fruits have been associated with reduced risk of cancers, especially cancers of digestive and upper respiratory tract.
+The phytochemicals within citrus fruits have been associated with a reduced risk of cancers, especially digestive and upper respiratory tract cancers.
 This effect was significant even with moderate citrus fruit consumption (16).

 The phytochemicals that have shown anticancer abilities include flavonoids, limonenes, and coumarins.
 The effects have been studied against gastric cancer, breast cancer, formation of lung tumors, formation of tumors of the colon, hepatocarcinogenesis, and blood stem cell malignancies (5).